MANVSim/MANVSim/app/api/generated/doc/DefaultApi.md

 [**runActionPerformResultGet**](DefaultApi.md#runactionperformresultget) | **GET** /run/action/perform/result | Gets the result of a performed action and officially finishes/dequeues the action of the patient.
 [**runLocationAllGet**](DefaultApi.md#runlocationallget) | **GET** /run/location/all | Returns a list of  top-level accessible locations.
 [**runLocationLeavePost**](DefaultApi.md#runlocationleavepost) | **POST** /run/location/leave | Leaves a location.
 [**runLocationPutToPost**](DefaultApi.md#runlocationputtopost) | **POST** /run/location/put-to | A player puts any location which is not a registered top-level location and places it into another selected location.
 It is designed to create a valuable state among all locations and player inventories.
 However an invalid use may create an invalid game state.
-Remember - The 'put_location_ids' list ALWAYS starts with the currents players location followed by a location out of his inventory.
-The 'to_location_ids' list ALWAYS starts with a top-level location (vehicle or patient).
+The 'put_location_ids' is an id list (as string) of location ids that identify a single location selected for transfer.
+The 'to_location_ids' is an id list (as string) of location ids that identify a single location in that the 'put_location' should be placed in.
-[**runLocationTakeToPost**](DefaultApi.md#runlocationtaketopost) | **POST** /run/location/take-to | A player takes any location which is not a registered top-level location and places another selected location.
+[**runLocationTakeToPost**](DefaultApi.md#runlocationtaketopost) | **POST** /run/location/take-to | A player takes any location which is not a registered top-level location and places it into another selected location.
 It is designed to create a valuable state among all locations and player inventories.
 However an invalid use may create an invalid game state.
-Remember - a player can only take from a location if he is assigned to a top-level location (vehicle or patient).
-The 'take_location_ids' list starts with the players current location.
-The 'to_location_ids' list ALWAYS starts with a top-level location (vehicle or patient)
+The 'take_location_ids' is an id list (as string) of the location the player wants to take into his inventory.
+The list should start with a toplevel location.
+The 'to_location_ids' is an id list (as string) of the new locations parent in the players inventory.
+If the list is empty, the item is placed as in the root level of the inventory.
 [**runPatientAllIdsGet**](DefaultApi.md#runpatientallidsget) | **GET** /run/patient/all-ids | Returns a list of all patient ids.
 [**runPatientArrivePost**](DefaultApi.md#runpatientarrivepost) | **POST** /run/patient/arrive | Returns a specified patient.
 [**runPatientLeavePost**](DefaultApi.md#runpatientleavepost) | **POST** /run/patient/leave | Leaves a patient.
+[**runPlayerInventoryGet**](DefaultApi.md#runplayerinventoryget) | **GET** /run/player/inventory | Get Player Inventory
 [**scenarioStartTimeGet**](DefaultApi.md#scenariostarttimeget) | **GET** /scenario/start-time | Get start time and arrival time of scenario.